Defeated in the Champions League on Wednesday evening, Jose Mourinho's men will feel they have a point to prove on Saturday night

 Ander Herrera was dismissed last weekend and will subsequently miss this fixture.
 Kalu Uche and Ivan Obradovic both return from bans.

 ||DID YOU KNOW?|

-- After Jose Mourinho saw his side win its first 14 home league games of the season, Real Madrid has failed to win either of its last two, and was of course beaten by Barcelona 2-0 at the Bernabeu in midweek.
+- After Jose Mourinho saw his side win their first 14 home league games of the season, Real Madrid have failed to win either of their last two, and were of course beaten by Barcelona 2-0 at the Bernabeu in midweek.

 - Los Blancos have, however, never dropped a point after taking the lead in a Liga match this season.